ahanagangopadhyay/improving-bank-telemarketing-campaigns/README.md

 ![#1589F0](https://placehold.it/15/1589F0/000000?text=+) **Dataset**

 This repository contains codes and data for the bank marketing dataset available on [Kaggle](https://www.kaggle.com/volodymyrgavrysh/bank-marketing-campaigns-dataset) and on [this UCI repository](https://archive.ics.uci.edu/ml/datasets/bank+marketing).
+The dataset was originally used in [1].

 ![#1589F0](https://placehold.it/15/1589F0/000000?text=+) **Problem overview:**